 In 1993, recognizing that together they would be more effective and could reach far more students, the two organizations merged, becoming Denver Kids, Inc.

-Although the circumstances have changed, the needs of these students are the same as they were in 1946.
+While the circumstances for youth have changed over the past seven decades, students’ needs are the same as they were in the early days of the program.
 They need someone to believe in them, to set expectations and hold them accountable to meet those expectations.
 They need attention, time, structure, love and respect.
 At Denver Kids, Inc., we work everyday to meet these needs.

-We are truthful, fair, and accountable in words and actions – even when it is hard or when no one is looking.
+We are truthful, equitable, and accountable in words and actions – even when it is hard.